 12And all the prophets prophesied so saying, Go up to Ramoth Gilead and you will triumph; for Yahvah will deliver them into your hands, king.

-13And the messenger who went to call Micah spoke to him saying, Look now the words of the false prophets with one accord have predicted favorably concerning the king; let your word be like the word of one of them, and you also predict favorably.
+13And the king who went to call Micah spoke to him saying, Look now the words of the prophets with one accord have predicted favorably concerning the king; let your word be like the word of one of them, and you also predict favorably.

 14And Micah said, As Yahvah lives, whatever Yahvah says to me, that I will speak.